 - Finasteride (Propecia)

-In the case of both medications, if you stop using the drug hair will fall out again.
+In the case of both medications, if you stop using the drug, your hair will fall out again.
 If you use these medications, your health care provider should monitor you for side effects.

 For female diffuse hair loss: